Live Wizardry

-Live Wizardry is an album by Silly Wizard recorded live in concert at Sanders Theatre, Harvard University in Cambridge, Massachusetts in 1983.
+Live Wizardry is an album by Scottish folk band Silly Wizard, recorded live in concert at Sanders Theatre, Harvard University in Cambridge, Massachusetts, United States in 1983.
 Live Wizardry was released by Green Linnet Records in 1988 and contained all but two of the tracks released in 1985 on the live albums Golden Golden and Live in America.
 The omitted tracks are both instrumental medleys: "Mac's Fancy / The Cliffs Of Moher / "The Rose Of Red Hill / Clootie Dumplings / The Laird O' Drumblair / Sleepy Maggie" from Golden Golden and "The Green Fields Of Glentown / The Galtee / Bobby Casey's Number Two / A.B.
 Corsie (The Lad From Orkney)" from Live in America.